Bradley-Stradling/Linux_Deb_Box/README.txt

 Refactoring of scripts ongoing, some may be broken at any time.
 Should be tagged (# incomplete and untested !!!)

-These scripts misused, in a broken or untested state, or unmonitored may cause file loss.
+These scripts misused, in a broken, untested state, or unmonitored may cause file loss.

 --------------------------------Script list------------------------------------
-Add_Alias.sh - Prompts user input for a comment and an alias appends it to the .bash_aliases in the users home directory and returns to whatever directory the user was in previously.
+Add_Alias.sh - Prompts user input for a comment and an alias the appends it to the .bash_aliases in the users home directory and returns to whatever directory the user was in previously.
 (Also reexecutes the shell so new alias is immediately available.)